matheuspoleza/angular-register/README.md

 # angular-register

-Register your angular modules using ES6 sintax
+:pencil: Register your angular modules using ES6 sintax